University of Arkansas: African American history and African studies program

-The first African American student, James McGahee, attended the University of Arkansas in 1872, following the university's opening in 1871 during the Reconstruction era, to “prepare for the ministry of the Episcopal Church”.
+The first African American student, James McGahee, attended the University of Arkansas in 1872, following the university's opening in 1871 during the Reconstruction era, to "prepare for the ministry of the Episcopal Church".
 He is noted as having a grade average deemed excellent.
 Alongside McGahee, two other African American men, Mark W. Alexander and Isom Washington, are noted as having attended Arkansas Industrial College, however no record of their enrollment has been found.
 Following the end of Reconstruction, the racial dynamic shifted at the university and it is unknown if McGahee was able to continue his education following 1873.

 Former state senator and U.S. congressman John N. Tillman served as president of the University of Arkansas from 1905 to 1912.
 In the Arkansas State Senate he proposed the Separate Coach Law of 1891, a Jim Crow law to segregate African American passengers.
 The bill became law and was enforced for many decades.

 The University of Arkansas admitted Silas Herbert Hunt of Texarkana, an African American veteran of World War II to the university's School of Law in 1948.
 Hunt's enrollment was regarded as the first successful school integration below the Mason–Dixon line of that era.
 While Hunt was admitted into the university, his attendance was not met without controversy.
-With extremely mixed reviews stating that it was both a good and bad idea for a black student to attend the university.
 African American students were permitted to attend the university, under the condition that they enroll as graduate or law students, and be taught in segregated classes.
 Unfortunately, Silas Hunt was only able to complete one year of education.
 In April 1949, Hunt was admitted to the VA hospital, where he later died of tuberculosis, aggravated by injuries he had sustained in the war.

-Roy Wilkins, administrator of the NAACP, wrote in 1950 that Arkansas was the "very first of the Southern states to accept the new trend without fighting a delaying action or attempting to... limit, if not nullify, bare compliance."
-A large part of Hunt's success was due to three advantages found in Arkansas: there were no laws on the books specifically prohibiting mixed education in the state, a supreme court ruling that stated law students be allowed to study in the state they intended to practice, and the means for admitting African American Student to address legal education being seen as affordable and equitable.